mollanegash/mollanegash.github.io/README.md

-# Molla Negash – Portfolio Website
+# Molla D. Negash – Portfolio Website

 This is the source code for my personal portfolio website, hosted using GitHub Pages.